Joao4569/ocean-basket-restaurant/README.md

 ## Manual Testing

-- After creating the `online_booking` app, I tested it buy running the application and recieved visual confirmation that the application is working successfully from Django.
+- After creating the `online_booking` app, I tested it buy running the application and received visual confirmation that the application is working successfully from Django.
 - Once the database was initially linked to the Heroku app, I followed the Heroku Postgres link, in the resources section, in order to check that the database was connected and working after my initial migrations were done.
 - Once I created the Customer Booking details model, I accessed the Django admin page and checked that all fields were created and that the information displayed on screen was displaying as I intended.
 - I manually added data to the Customer Booking Details model, on the admin page, to test how it displays for a better UX.
 - After creating the url path and view function for the landing page, I then tested the functionality by running the app from the terminal and it was functioning as intended.
 - After creating the base.html and index.html I manually tested if the templates rendered as expected.
 - Once the custom CSS file was created, I did a manual test by changing the colour of the text in order to test if it is working as intended, no errors found.
-- Throughout development I made many manual tests using Google developer tools in order to test for responsiveness and visual appeal in order to have a successfull UX design.
+- Throughout development I made many manual tests using Google developer tools in order to test for responsiveness and visual appeal in order to have a successful UX design.
 - I made use of the Lighthouse features in Google developer tools in order to test all templates.
 - I tested my various HTML templates manually buy creating test headings when each file was created in order to test if their URL's were wired up correctly.
 - Once Django-allauth authentication was added, I tested it buy manually typing in the the URL's and testing if they would direct and re-direct as I expected.
 - Once I installed crispy forms I also did manual testing of all the current forms in order to test if all forms were behaving as expected.
-- Once custom fields were added to the standard Django allauth Signup form, I procedeeded with manually signing up and seeing if the extra fields were captured by the application.
+- Once custom fields were added to the standard Django allauth Sign-up form, I proceeded with manually signing up and seeing if the extra fields were captured by the application.
 - All form redirects and associated linking of buttons were tested for the expected functionality.
 - After creating a basic table with the logged in users booking, I made use of the built in Django admin panel to create users and test if the data for the tables were displaying as intended i.e. only the logged in users data displayed and if there is no data then an alternate message will display.
 - I Sourced most common media breakpoint widths on [www.freecodecamp.org](https://www.freecodecamp.org/news/css-media-queries-breakpoints-media-types-standard-resolutions-and-more/.) and made the site responsive down to minimum width of 320 pixels.
-  - Mobile devices: 320px — 480px
+  - Mobile devices: Width 320px  —  480px ,and Height 568px - 736px.
-  - iPads, Tablets: 481px — 768px
+  - Tablets: Width 768px - 992px ,and Height 992px - 1280px.
-  - Small screens, laptops: 769px — 1024px
+  - Small screens, laptops: Width 768px  —  992px ,and Height 992px - 1280px.
-  - Desktops, large screens: 1025px — 1200px
+  - Desktops, large screens: Width 1024px +  ,and Height 1024px +.
-  - Extra large screens, TV: 1201px and more
 - Made use of Chrome developer tools for previewing and testing new designs for media queries as well as UX aspects.
 - I have tested all buttons and links, they are all acting as intended.
 - I found a bug with how I used Django template language, instead of using `(list name)|length` I used `(list name).length`. **Resolved**
 - Tested all links in Readme.md - all working as expected.
-- All url's and views were tested continously by myself in order to confirm they all worked as intended.
+- All url's and views were tested continuously by myself in order to confirm they all worked as intended.

 ## Validator Testing